UltimateHackingKeyboard/firmware/README.md

 Want to contribute?
 Let us show you [how](/CONTRIBUTING.md).

-## Extended macros

-Extended macro commands are built in by default, but need to be enabled by `set macroEngine.extendedCommands 1` macro command.
-It is also possible to build with `make-release.js --extendedMacros`, or `make CUSTOM_CFLAGS=-DEXTENDED_MACROS`.
-Further documentation is available in Agent's macro reference side pane, or (in more technical terms) in [doc-dev](doc-dev).

 ## Custom Firmwares

 The following list contains unofficial forks of the firmware.
 These forks provide functionality unavailable in the official firmware, but come without guarantees of any kind: